This article covers the different ways to test API module configurations at Unqork.

 Confirm the execution sequence of your API call is correct.

-Check that specific data field responses match a specific criterion.
+Verify that specific data field responses match your criteria.

-To set up these tests, you'll use Unqork's Testing tool.
-Once configured, the tests automatically run whenever the module is saved.
-Or, you can use the tool to manually execute them.
-The tool also lets you edit, delete, and monitor all your API module tests.
+To set up these tests, use Unqork's Testing tool.
+After configuration, the tests run automatically whenever the module is saved.
+You can also manually execute them, or use the tool to edit, delete, and monitor all your API module tests.

 What Is an API Test?

-API tests are specifically used to test your API modules.
-The following table describes the different types of tests you might see:
+API tests test your API modules.
+The following table describes the different types of tests:

 API Test | Description |